 A growing resource of terms, metrics and calculations for your growing business.

-Annual Recurring Revenue is the annualised form of Monthly Recurring Revenue (MRR).
-ARR helps assess the amount of revenue a SaaS firm generates in a year.
+Annual Recurring Revenue is the annualized form of Monthly Recurring Revenue (MRR).
+It helps assess the amount of contractually obligated revenue a SaaS firm generates in a year.

 Average Revenue Per User (ARPU) is the average revenue generated from a paying customer.
 It is usually calculated each month to analyse the value generated by a customer.